Guess where this place is!

 - The time wasted to open the FTP program and launch the upload.

 - The time you need to adapt the .csv.

 - The time spent reading the acceptance mail.

 - The time to monitor sales.

-This workflow can be worth it in the case of the individual sold files, but you also have to think to what was re-selected and then remained unsold.
-In my opinion, working this way affects negatively on your production, subtracting precious time from doing things
+This workflow can be worth it in the case of the individual sold files, but you also have to think about what remains unsold.
+In my opinion, working this way affects negatively on your production, subtracting precious time from doing things like:

 - shooting new stuff